Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 [11286]                            [10607]
 ```

+### Interpolation and Data Sparsity

-The regularisation by interpolation is strict in the sence, that regular timestamps *only* get
+The regularisation by interpolation is strict in the sense, that regular timestamps *only* get
-interpolated, if they have at least one [valid](#valid) data value preceeding them *and* one
+interpolated, if they have at least one [valid](#Valid Data) data value preceeding them *and* one
-succeeding them *within* the given frequency range (wich is controlled by `freq` keyword.).
+succeeding them *within* the given frequency range (wich is controlled by the `freq` keyword.).

-Thats why, you have no interpolation value at `2021-03-20 07:30:00` - since it is preceeded
+Thats, why, you have no interpolation value at `2021-03-20 07:30:00` - bacause it is preceeded
 by a [valid](#valid) value at `2021-03-20 07:26:16`, but there is no [valid](#valid) value
 available in between the succeeding *10* minutes interval from `2021-03-20 07:30:00` to `2021-03-20 07:30:00`.